 Clive’s friends start talking about him being faultless, and they implore people to hang on his every word and trust him completely.
 You would speak up, right?
 You would caution people and let them know that Clive is not the infallible saint they think he is.
 He’s a good guy, sure — but let’s not get all culty, okay?

-This was similar to the situation that James was in.
-People claimed that his brother Jesus was sinless.
+This was similar to the situation that Jesus’ brother James was in.
+People claimed that Jesus was sinless.
 James did not believe all of the claims about Jesus — he was not on board with this “Messiah” thing — but he couldn’t dispute this claim.
 James knew that Jesus was, in fact, without sin.
 That’s why James (an unbeliever in general) never spoke up and said, “You’re wrong.
 At least twice, he lied to Mom about why he came home late.
 He beat up the neighbor, and — although he denies it — I know that he stole my butterfly collection.
 It took me six years to build that collection, and he never admitted it!”

 Fast forward several years.
 Jesus had died and risen from the dead.
 The movement of Christ was gaining momentum.
-The Jewish leaders came to James for help in shutting it down.
+The Jewish leaders came to Jesus’ brother James for help in shutting it down.
 According to Hegesippus:

 They came, therefore, in a body to James, and said: “We entreat thee, restrain the people: for they have gone astray in their opinions about Jesus, as if he were the Christ. … Persuade the people not to entertain erroneous opinions concerning Jesus. … Take thy stand, then, upon the summit of the temple, that from that elevated spot thou mayest be clearly seen, and thy words may be plainly audible to all the people.
 For, in order to attend the passover, all the tribes have congregated hither, and some of the Gentiles also.”
 To the scribes’ and Pharisees’ dismay, James boldly testified that “Christ himself sitteth in heaven, at the right hand of the Great Power, and shall come on the clouds of heaven”.
 The scribes and pharisees then said to themselves, “We have not done well in procuring this testimony to Jesus.
 But let us go up and throw him down, that they may be afraid, and not believe him.”
 Accordingly, the scribes and Pharisees … threw down the just man… [and] began to stone him: for he was not killed by the fall.
 And so he suffered martyrdom; and they buried him on the spot, and the pillar erected to his memory still remains, close by the temple.
 This man was a true witness to both Jews and Greeks that Jesus is the Christ.*